rupali-codes/LinksHub/CONTRIBUTING.md

 * Use `type: subject` format for writing your commit messages. `type` could be one the followings:
   * `feat`: use this if you're adding any new feature
   * `fix`: use this if you're fixing anything in the codebase
-  * `chore`: use this when you're adding new links/resources (ex. chore: added *resource_name* in *subcategory* *category* )
+  * `chore`: use this when you're adding new links/resources AND when making any small changes (ex. chore: added *resource_name* in *subcategory* *category* )

 ## Making Pull Requests